Skip to content

 Code Signing & Notarization

-WolfWave is distributed as a signed and notarized DMG:
+WolfWave ships as a signed and notarized DMG:

 • Developer ID Application certificate for distribution signing